Stay Fit and Fed with these Virginia Day Trips

 Eat: Roanoke Natural Foods Co-Op

-Within shouting distance of McAfee Knob’s killer vantage, Roanoke Natural Foods Co-Op supplies all variety of trail snacks, a fabulous deli for post-hike munching, and an extensive local beer selection for properly toasting the climb.
+Within shouting distance of McAfee Knob’s killer vantage, Roanoke Natural Foods Co-Op supplies a variety of trail snacks, a fabulous deli for post-hike munching, and an extensive local beer selection for properly toasting the climb.

 Central VA/Richmond